Funeral Director(s) O Read more [...]

 “Our philosophy is to treat each funeral as the only funeral we are ever going to do.”
 That’s some commitment.
 They say something else very interesting about themselves, too: “We are very keen to provide a family with the funeral they need, not the one that’s easiest for us to provide.”
 We wish we heard that more often!
 The result is, in the words of a local funeral celebrant, that “there is a really special feel to Towner’s.
 You’ve got to go there to experience it.
 It’s a wonderful place.”

-- Your call will be answered at St Leonards by Receptionists Gill Little or Rebecca Edwards or Office Manager, Robert Duncan; at Battle by Jane Walker; and at Bexhill by Penny Kirkham.
+- Your call will be answered at St Leonards by Receptionists Gill Little or Stephen John or Shani Rogers; at Battle by Samantha Clemans; and at Bexhill by Lori Webb.
 That’s if one of the funeral directors doesn’t get to the phone first.

-- Outside of office hours you will speak to either Office Manager Robert Duncan, or one of the funeral directors: Angela, Anita, Caroline, Duncan, Ewan, Nick or Stephen.
+- Outside of office hours you will speak to one of the funeral directors: Angela, Anita, Joanne, Simon, Dele, or Sophie.
 Whichever funeral director you first meet will be there for you throughout.

 - Their in-house graphic designer, Eleanor, can handle the design and printing of any printed orders of service you might need.